qteatime/kate/_sources/user/manual/intro/emulator.rst.txt

 Kate buttons
 ''''''''''''

-Kate has 8 digital input buttons and 2 analog ones which are used to control most games.
+Kate has 12 digital input buttons which are used to control most games.
 In the emulator you can:

 **Use the virtual buttons**
    In hand-held mode, if you have a device with